tannicity/Docusign_PSAhack/README.md

 * If you see core errors, update to the current version of Visual Studio and install the
   [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/thank-you/dotnet-sdk-2.1.403-windows-x64-installer).

+  The free Visual Studio Community version can be used for this solution.
 * More errors?
 Open the Visual Studio installer and install Visual Studio **ASP.NET and web development** and **.NET Core cross-platform development** workloads.